enter-haken/memories/memories/business_project_management_tool.md

 * [Top 7 Most Popular JIRA Plugins (Best Jira Add-Ons In 2021)][12] Good estimations for people, which needs more than the jira feature deck
 * [Godot User Interface Tutorials][13]
+* [RethinkDB: why we failed][15]

+> If you do set out to build a developer tools company, tread carefully.
+The market is filled with good alternatives.
+User expectations are high and prices are low.
+Think deeply about the value you’re offering to the customer.
+Remember – wanting the world to be a certain way doesn’t make it so.

+> Pick a large market but build for specific users.

+> Learn to recognize the talents you’re missing, then work like hell to get them on your team.

+> Read The Economist religiously.
+It will make you better faster.

 [1]: https://www.atlassian.com/migration/journey-to-cloud
 [2]: https://www.redmine.org/projects/redmine/wiki/DatabaseModel